Set up Microsoft Defender for Endpoint deployment

 Set up preferences.

 Data storage location - It's important to set this up correctly.
 Determine where the customer wants to be primarily hosted: US, EU, or UK.
-You cannot change the location after this set up and Microsoft will not transfer the data from the specified geolocation.
+You can't change the location after this set up and Microsoft won't transfer the data from the specified geolocation.

 Data retention - The default is six months.